 - Ninth Circuit Court of Appeals reorganization

-Prior to joining the faculty, Spreng was Associate Professor of Law and taught Bankruptcy, Civil Procedure, and Constitutional Law for nine years at Arizona Summit Law School, where she was a leader in cutting-edge curriculum development, course integration, and innovative classroom teaching methodologies and materials.
-She has also taught Legal Writing, Research and Analysis and Pretrial Practice at Atlanta’s John Marshall Law School.
+Prior to arriving at St. Mary’s, Spreng was Associate Professor of Law and taught Bankruptcy, Civil Procedure, and Constitutional Law for nine years at Arizona Summit Law School, where she led cutting-edge curriculum development efforts, designed and delivered integrated courses, and regularly created innovative classroom teaching methods and materials, such as The Great Civil Procedure Shootout.
+She also taught Legal Writing, Research and Analysis and Pretrial Practice at Atlanta’s John Marshall Law School.

 Abortion and Divorce Law in Ireland (2004)

 Shorter Works in Collection